 Figure A.3-2: Stateless ARPF+AuC deployment in UDM according to UDICOM (TS 23.632 [5])

-In these cases (stateful and stateless ARPF+AuC deployment in UDM), the HSS requests authentication vectors for EPS/IMS/GBA-AKA to the UDM via the new UDICOM Nxx reference point using Nudm services.
+In these cases (stateful and stateless ARPF+AuC deployment in UDM), the HSS requests authentication vectors for EPS/IMS/GBA-AKA to the UDM via the new UDICOM NU1 reference point using Nudm services.
 The UDM does not only support the ARPF functionality but also acts as AuC to generate authentication vectors as defined in 3GPP TS 33.401 [6], 3GPP TS 33.402 [7], 3GPP TS 33.203 [8] and 3GPP TS 33.220 [9].

 Figure A.3-3 shows the ARPF deployment option in the context of UDICOM when the HSS and the UDM are deployed as stateful NFs and subscription credentials are stored within the HSS/AuC instead.